My Allegiance

 Come, fill your pillowcase with bricks

-and pillow fight with me
+and pillow fight with me.

-while my head is unbreakable.
+My head is unbreakable.

 Fill your arrowheads with poison